How Much to Convert a Garage?

 Garage Conversion Flooring Cost

-When converting your garage, you may need to have the floor prepared, which may involve laying concrete slabs that will cost around £800 to £1,000.
+When converting your garage, you may need to have the floor prepared, which may involve laying concrete slabs that will cost around £800 to £1,000 for an average sized garage.

 The cost of garage conversion flooring will vary depending on the type of floor you want.